ronlemire2/UWP-Apps/README.md

 # Prism UWP-ProjectTemplates
 Visual Studio 2015 Project Templates for Universal Windows Platform (UWP)

-**PrismShellTemplate and PrismSimpleTemplate are an evolution of 2 other UWP Project Templates.
-Please read the README.md in ronlemire2/UWP-Testers for notes on UWPShellTemplate and UWPSimpleTemplate.**
+**PrismShellTemplate and PrismSimpleTemplate are an evolution of 2 other UWP Project Templates: UWPShellTemplate and UWPSimpleTemplate which can be found with their notes in ronlemire2/UWP-Testers.

 **PrismShellTemplate**